openedx-unsupported/devstack/docs/pycharm_integration.rst

   export DJANGO_SETTINGS_MODULE="ecommerce.settings.devstack"

-Setup a Server Run/Debug Configuration for LMS or Studio
+Setup a Server Run/Debug Configuration for LMS or CMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For LMS and Studio, the setup is a hack because we (unfortunately)
+For LMS and CMS, the setup is a hack because we (unfortunately)
 modified ``manage.py``.

 After configuring the interpreter, add a new `Django Server Run/Debug